stewones/capacitor-startup-flash/README.md

 # changing background color for webview

-in xcode locate the POD file `CAPBridgeViewController.swift` and then add the code below `webView?.scrollView.bounces = false` inside method `loadView()`
+at xcode locate the POD file `CAPBridgeViewController.swift` and then add this code below the line `webView?.scrollView.bounces = false` inside method `loadView()`

 ```
     webView?.backgroundColor = UIColor(red:0.04, green:0.04, blue:0.04, alpha:1.0)